Vatsal-Verma/Jenkins-stats-/README.md

   Even your system message and job that are done by another user remains visible.

 - how to config the Role base access control ?
   There is no direct way to config the role base control for that you need to install a plugin that will help to control the role base settings for another user i.e. perms for another user. for example: another user can only build the item but can't change the configuration for that item.
+There are mutiple things that a new user in the pipeline can i.e they can have the read perm
+	- download the Role base authorization plugIN
+   	- go to configure global settings -> authorization -> select role base strategy -> Apply and save.

+- how to manage and assign roles on jenkins ?
+  Configure jenkins -> security -> Manage and assign roles -> Manage Roles for example: developer role
+  I have created a role as developer and now I want to assign it to one of the user on jenkins how can i do so ?

+  Configure jenkins -> security -> Manage and assign roles -> Manage Roles cd .. configure jenkins -> security -> Manage and assign roles -> Assign Role In Assign role you can clearly see the user that are currently in the pipeline click on the user you want to provide the perms. then Apply and save.